 The bill has language up to 2500 feet, which appears to be more in line with what the Palm Beach Port is supporting.
-We are waiting to see if the bill is on the Senate Fiscal Policy Committee this week.
-The notice deadline is April 14th at 2:30 p.m.
+The bill was not on the Fiscal Policy agenda this week on April 8th.
+There is still plenty of time for the bill to get a hearing at its final stop.
 The next Senate Fiscal Policy Committee meeting is April 17th.

 The House Bill also received three committees of reference.
 The House bill is referred to House Natural Resources and Disasters Subcommittee, House Commerce Committee and House State Affairs Committee.
 MIA had good meetings with the sponsor and expressed concerns regarding the bill.
 The House Bill passed its first committee of reference, House Natural Resources and Disaster Subcommittee on March 25th.
 The bill was amended with an insurance provision and allows up to 1500 feet.
 MIA waived in opposition to the bill.
 Questions were raised whether the Coast Guard already has this authority.
 The bill passed as amended and has two more committee stops.
-CS/HB 795 is on the House Commerce Committee meeting on April 15th.
-The bill has a proposed committee substitute filed for the meeting.
-The proposed committee substitute is unacceptable and very different than the Senate bill.
+CS/HB 795 has two more committee stops House Commerce Committee agenda on April 7th.
+The next Committee meeting is April 15th.